 - RERA is not applicable on Property Rentals.

 - RERA covers all real estate investments in residential and commercial markets.
 This includes homes, apartments, shops, warehouses, offices and buildings.

-- Any non-compliance of provisions of RERA by the developers can result in a penalty and/or imprisonment up to a maximum of three years.
+- Any non-compliance of provisions of RERA by the real estate developers in India can result in a penalty and/or imprisonment up to a maximum of three years.

 - Real estate agents and brokers are also required to be registered under RERA.